e-brahim/100-days-of-code/log.md

 ### Day 3: Saturday, June 17, 2017

-**Today's Progress**: Took my first step into building a Personal Portfolio Webpage for [freeCodeCamp challenge](https://www.freecodecamp.com/challenges/build-a-personal-portfolio-webpage).
+**Today's Progress:** Took my first step into building a Personal Portfolio Webpage for [freeCodeCamp challenge](https://www.freecodecamp.com/challenges/build-a-personal-portfolio-webpage).
 Finished building my own vertical sticky navigation bar with a few things to do left.

 **Thoughts:** First step is always hard.
 Why did the link text still be underlined even though the text-decoration property has been set to 'none'?